Kinetic models of opinion-driven epidemic dynamics modulated by graphons: Abstract

 \section{Abstract}

-We introduce kinetic models to simulate epidemic spread while accounting for individuals’ opinions on protective behaviors.
-Opinion exchanges occur on a social network represented by a graphon, leading to scenarios with or without opinion leaders.
-We prove convergence to equilibrium in the strong $L^1$ norm via relative entropy methods and in homogeneous Sobolev spaces $\dot{H}^{-s}$, $s \in \big(\frac{1}{2},1\big)$, using Fourier-based techniques.
+We introduce new kinetic equations to describe epidemics' spread while accounting for individuals' opinions on protective behaviors.
+Opinion exchanges occur on a social network represented by a graphon, whose choice strongly influences the dynamics and leads to the emergence of complex nonlinear phenomena, like the creation of opinion leaders or the spontaneous formation of epidemic waves.
+Starting from individual-based interactions, we derive a nonlinear nonlocal Fokker--Planck model involving reaction terms and degenerate drift--diffusion operators, which depend on the underlying graphon.
+We establish rigorous results of convergence to equilibrium in $L^1$ space, via relative entropy estimates, and in homogeneous Sobolev spaces $\dot{H}^{-s}$, $s \in \big(\frac{1}{2}, 1\big)$, using Fourier-based techniques.
 We then design a structure-preserving scheme for the coupled opinion-epidemiological system, highlighting graphon effects: opinion leaders supporting protective behaviors limit disease spread, whereas influenceable individuals may shift toward opposing views, worsening epidemics.
-Finally, we introduce a time-dependent quantity, analogous to the reproduction number, whose oscillations can generate epidemic waves without explicit external forcing.
-The MATLAB code implementing our algorithms is made publicly available.
+At last, we introduce a time-dependent quantity analogous to the effective reproduction number, whose oscillations are linked with the formation of epidemic waves.
+Notably, these waves are not induced by an explicit external forcing but they naturally emerge from the interactions between agents, depending on the connectivity level prescribed by the graphon.

 \textbf{Keywords:} Kinetic equations; Mathematical epidemiology; Opinion dynamics; Social networks; Time-dependent reproduction number.

 \textbf{AMS Subject Classification}: 35Q84; 82B21; 91D10; 94A17.